gencay/vscode-chatgpt/README.md

 # ChatGPT as your copilot to level up your developer experience

-- 💭 Conversation support
+- ➕ ChatGPT Plus support.
-- 🔥 Streaming conversation support.
+- 🔥 Streaming conversation support for both browser and API Key method.
 ChatGPT will type as they think.
 - 📝 Create files/projects or fix your code with one click.
 - 🤖 Zero-Config setup.
 Simply login to OpenAI as usual.
 Or use OpenAI's official GPT3 APIs.
 - ➡️ Export all your conversation history at once in Markdown format.